 As a base to stimulate connection, education and action, our new EcoCentre will contribute to a thriving future where humans live sustainably, with equitable access to clean air and water, healthy soil, abundant wildlife and renewable energy:

 Join us to create a thriving world.

-The City of Port Phillip has committed $2.75 million, covering 50% of the capital redevelopment costs, subject to matched funding.
-We are now seeking contributions from philanthropy, business and community to match the remaining costs of redevelopment and support the expansion of our programs for increased impact.
+We are now seeking contributions from philanthropy, business and community to assist with remaining costs of fitout and support the expansion of our programs for increased impact.